 Why do we have a Lion Shrine?
 What is THON?
-Join us for 20 to 30 minutes each month as we dig deeper into Penn State — our history, traditions, and culture — with your host Richard Brungard.
+Join us for 20 to 30 minutes each episode as we dig deeper into Penn State — our history, traditions, and culture — with your host Richard Brungard.

 Every episode, we interview a special guest, share important updates and news for World Campus students, and offer tips for academic success.
 You can also test your Penn State knowledge by playing “Guess the Penn State Sound.”
 We’ll play a sound that is unique to Penn State, and you can guess what it is.

 18:38 - Interview (Marcel Salathe and Matthew Ferrari

 27:25 - Tip for Academic Success